Saturday, November 30, 2013

 That's right, Chinese food for Thanksgiving.
 The dessert is homemade Dutch Apple Pie and Vanilla Ice Cream.
 Yep, it's homemade, as soon as I take it out of the box and put it in the oven.

 Anyway, happy Thanksgiving.
 Thanks for joining me in my silliness here.
 I'm thankful that I have the gumption to override censoring myself and do this.
-It reinforces my walks in a very positive way, allows me to share, to feel closer to my own experiences and has been liberating on one than one occasion.
+It reinforces my walks in a very positive way, allows me to share, to feel closer to my own experiences and has been liberating on more than one occasion.
 Other times it's a pain in the ass, but that's okay, that makes it a discipline.
 I need some discipline.

 Lucy says thanks too... meow.